Ayman Mohyeldin: 2011 Egyptian revolution

 Mohyeldin covered the 2011 Egyptian Revolution for Al Jazeera English.
 On January 28, 2011, he broadcast from the Al Jazeera news building in Cairo for several hours straight, reporting on the Egyptian protests as protesters and Egyptian police battled for control of the 6th October Bridge.
 On January 30, Anis El Fekki of the Egyptian Interior Ministry revoked Al Jazeera's broadcast license and forced the closure of their Cairo bureau, claiming the network was conspiring with opposition groups to overthrow the government.
 He was one of five Al Jazeera journalists arrested and briefly detained by Egyptian authorities the following day, after the network refused to cease broadcasting upon the loss of their accreditation.

 On February 6, 2011, Mohyeldin was again arrested by the Egyptian military upon trying to enter Tahrir square.
 He was released nine hours later.

 On September 20, 2011, Mohyeldin rejoined NBC News, where his career began.

 In January 2012, Mohyeldin traveled to Syria to cover the months-old uprising.
 Among the cities he visited was Daraa.

 In the summer of 2013 Mohyeldin extensively covered the removal of President Mohamed Morsi from power In Egypt.
 That fall he also extensively covered the Syrian civil war and the effects of refugees overflowing into neighboring Lebanon.
 Mohyeldin also covered the agreement of Syria to dispose of their chemical weapons program.

-During the uprisings in Ukraine in 2014, Mohyeldin covered extensively in both Kiev and Donetsk.
+During the uprisings in Ukraine in 2014, Mohyeldin covered extensively in both Kyiv and Donetsk.
 He traveled to the border in Eastern Ukraine and reported on Russian troop buildup, and the Ukrainian response.
 He also went "behind the scenes" into the occupied government buildings to report.